chetan-zilliqa/cpp-systems-playground/README.md

 Contributions welcome:

 * performance optimizations
-* tests & benchmarking
+* lock-free variations
-* design improvements
+* testing & benchmarking
-* memory allocator experiments
+* more data structures
-* new modules (allocator, cache, db, etc.)
+* allocator experiments

-This is a playground — break things, learn, experiment.
+This playground is a space to explore, break, optimize, and learn.

 ---

 ## 📄 License

-MIT — free to modify and learn from.
+MIT — free to use, modify, and learn from.

 ---